dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 Console.WriteLine(firstThirtyYearOld.FirstName); //Will output "Brendan"
 ```

 The above expression is the same as chaining together a `Where` and a `FirstOrDefault`.
-It is much more simple as well as more performant to pass your expression straight into the `FirstOrDefault` method from the beginning.
+It is much more simple, as well as more performant, to pass your expression straight into the `FirstOrDefault` method from the beginning.
 ```c#
 var firstThirtyYearOld = people.Where(x => x.Age == 30).FirstOrDefault();
 Console.WriteLine(firstThirtyYearOld.FirstName); //Will also output "Brendan"
 ```

-One item to note about FirstOrDefault is, if there is not an item that matches the criteria for FirstOrDefault, whether the list was empty, or the expression has no results then the item returned will be null.
+One item to note is, if no elements in the queried data match the expression passed into the method, the returning object will be `null`.

 ```c#
 List<Person> emptyList = new List<Person>(); //Creating an empty list